emboiko/winDozer/readme.md

 This flag satisfies a few conditionals that print some extra feedback to stdout, primarily regarding syntax evaluation.

+`vks` : Virtual Key Submit

+Set a non-default submit key.
+For example, `windozer vks162` will set `<LCtrl>` as winDozer's *submit* key.

+This flag should be called with an integer representing a [virtual key](https://docs.microsoft.com/en-us/windows/win32/inputdev/virtual-key-codes).
+Overwrite [valid keystrokes](#validkeys) with this at your own risk.
+Setting integers that do not represent existing win32 virtual-key codes will effectively disable the *submit* function, and the buffer will never be evaluated.

 `debug` <span style="color:#ccc">
  : Debug mode